Minecraft-AMS/Carpet-AMS-Addition/readme_folder/en_us/rules_en.md

 ## invulnerable

-When enabled, Players will be invulnerable.
+When enabled, players will be invulnerable except receiving void damage.

 - Type: `boolean`
 - Default: `false`